apache/cassandra-java-driver/upgrade_guide/README.md

 The builder interface was replaced with factory methods that resemble similar methods on `CqlDuration`.
-For example, the following code will create a keyspace and table, populate that table with some data, and then execute a query which will return a `vector` type.
+For example, the following code will create a keyspace and table, populate that table with some data, and then execute a query that will return a `vector` type.
 This data is retrieved directly via `Row.getVector()` and the resulting `CqlVector` value object can be interrogated directly.

 ```java